PietroBonardi/pietrobonardi/README.md

 ## HELLO WORLD 🌍

-Software enthusiast currently working as a risk modeler (data scientist) in the finance industry.
+Software enthusiast currently working as a risk modeler (data scientist) in the financial industry.

 🕺🏻 **Interested in**
 - Statistical learning